Quick start: how Zulip uses Git and GitHub

 This quick start provides a brief overview of how Zulip uses Git and GitHub.

 Those who are familiar with Git and GitHub should be able to start contributing with these details in mind:

 We use GitHub for source control and code review.
 To contribute, fork zulip/zulip (or the appropriate repository, if you are working on something else besides Zulip server) to your own account and then create feature/issue branches.
-When you're ready to get feedback, submit a work-in-progress (WIP) pull request.
-We encourage you to submit WIP pull requests early and often.
+When you’re ready to get feedback, submit a draft pull request.
+We encourage you to submit draft pull requests early and often.

 We use a rebase-oriented workflow.
 We do not use merge commits.
 This means you should use